JiuShiNewBee/vscode-ipython-tricky/README.md

         "command":"macros.runSelIpython",
     }
 ```
-4. If it does not work, I do not know :)
+4. If it does not work, I do not know :) \n
    It works for me.